joshuaiyumva/AkanNames/README.md

 #### Saturday: Ama

 ## Setup Requirements
-#### In order to view all the information described  above all you will need is:
+#### In order to view all the information described above; all you will need is:
-#### .A functional webBrowser that support HTML(hyperText Markup Language: this is the programming language I used to setup the website), and CSS(Cascading Style Sheet: this is a styling method used to give good and stylish design to the codes written in HTML), and JavaScript: which define the behavior of the application.
+#### .A functional webBrowser that support HTML(hyperText Markup Language: this is the programming language I used to setup web based application and websites), and CSS(Cascading Style Sheet: this is a styling method used to give good and stylish design to the codes written in HTML), and JavaScript: (which define the behavior of the contents in an application).

+## Behaviour Driven Development

 ## Bug Report...
-#### No bugs reported
+#### the Akan name generator javaScript functions are not working well.

 ## Technology used...
 #### The technology used for the creation and completion of the website are the following:
 #### .
 A text Editor(Visual Studio Code), if you want to know more information on text editors please visit:https://www.computerhope.com/jargon/e/editor.htm
 #### .
 Language used: HTML(hyperText Markup Language), CSS (Cascading Style Sheet), and JavaScript.

-## Suppoort and contact...
+## Support and contact...
 #### you can send your feedbacks, or If after viewing the application you are not satisfied with what you saw, for example: you have trouble finding your Akan name, or my design is not well done and needs some renovating
 #### or maybe the colors don't match, or maybe the application is not doing what it was intended to do.
-#### Write me to the following e-mail: joshuaiyumva@gmail.com
+#### Write me via e-mail.
 ####
 #### Hope you Like it... https://github.com/joshuaiyumva/moringa